The Team

 Maria Papadaki Badanjak

 Architect educated at the University of Florence (Italy), with international experience in architectural design.
-She founded ARK Construction in Greece, where she designed homes and offices, and is the founder of Polytropon — a platform dedicated to research, design, and cross-disciplinary dialogue spanning art, wellness, and performance.
-She promotes curatorial initiatives that explore the intersection of visual and performing arts through community engagement.
+She founded ARK Construction in Greece, where she designed homes and offices.
+She is the founder of Polytropon, a platform for artistic and cultural exchange.

 Andrea Cavallari